jasondcater/sol-sys-2/README.md

 ##### Ascending Node
 ![alt tag] (https://raw.githubusercontent.com/jasondcater/sol-sys-2/master/img/letters/ascending_node.jpg)
-  * The point in space where the three planes ("funamental/ecliptic", "inclination", and "longitude of ascending node) intersect in space.
+  * The point in space where the orbit passes through the Ecliptic plane on ascention.

 ##### Semi Minor Axis
   * From the wiki: In geometry, the semi-minor axis (also semiminor axis) is a line segment associated with most conic sections (that is, with ellipses and hyperbolas) that is at right angles with the semi-major axis and has one end at the center of the conic section.